MoKee/android_packages_themes_Template/README.md

 ```
 <uses-feature android:required="true"
-    android:name="org.cyanogenmod.theme" />
+    android:name="org.mokee.theme" />
 ```

-This entry indicates that the package should only be installable on devices that support the CM Theme Engine.
+This entry indicates that the package should only be installable on devices that support the MoKee Theme Engine.

 ```
 <uses-sdk android:minSdkVersion="19"
     android:targetSdkVersion="19" />
 ```

-The CM Theme Engine is only available in versions of CyanogenMod that use SDK v19 and above.
+The MoKee Theme Engine is only available in versions of MoKee OpenSource that use SDK v19 and above.
 This entry will prevent your package from asking for additional unneccesary permissions.

 ```
 <application android:hasCode="false"